 GEICO actually stands for The Government Employees Insurance Company, but GEICO started selling to the general public in 1974.

-The ability to access local agents might be one reason that some consumers are happier with their overall purchase experience.
+The ability to access local agents might be one reason that some consumers are happier with their overall purchase experience with Nationwide.
+Some folks are still more comfortable using an agent than ordering insurance over the phone or the internet.

 How do GEICO and Nationwide Compare?